 Dutch & Dutch

-Danish company Dutch & Dutch is well known for their active, DSP- enabled speaker, the 8c.
-I’ve heard it on a few occasions and I’ve always found the sound to be excellent, and it’s DSP capabilities allow plenty of options to adjust the speakers for best performance in a variety of situations.
+Danish company Dutch & Dutch is well known for its active, DSP-enabled speaker, the 8c.
+I’ve heard it on a few occasions, and I’ve always found the sound to be excellent, and its DSP capabilities allow plenty of options to adjust the speakers for best performance in a variety of situations.

-Well at Warsaw, Dutch & Dutch to the wraps off a new smaller speaker called the 6c (10K Euro/pair).
-The new 6c has all the same design traits and features of its the bigger sibling just with smaller drivers in a modestly smaller package.
+Well, at Warsaw, Dutch & Dutch took the wraps off a new, smaller speaker called the 6c (10K Euro/pair).
+The new 6c has all the same design traits and features of its bigger sibling, just with smaller drivers in a modestly smaller package.

 Bryston